TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 18/Psalms 18.13.md

 ---

-Jehovah also thundered in the heavens, And the Most High uttered his voice, Hailstones and coals of fire.
+Yahweh also thundered in the sky.
+The Most High uttered his voice: hailstones and coals of fire.